hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `authorization` -
   (Required)
-  Required.
   Configuration related to the cluster RBAC settings.

 * `aws_region` -
   (Required)
-  Required.
   The AWS region where the cluster runs.
 Each Google Cloud region supports a subset of nearby AWS regions.
 You can call to list all supported AWS regions within a given Google Cloud region.

 * `control_plane` -
   (Required)
-  Required.
   Configuration related to the cluster control plane.

 * `fleet` -
   (Required)